phohenecker/torch-test-case/README.md

-Using Python's [`unittest`](https://docs.python.org/3/library/unittest.html) package turns out to be cumbersome when we are working with [PyTorch](http://pytorch.org/) and need to write assertions that include tensors, variables, and so forth.
+Using Python's [`unittest`](https://docs.python.org/3/library/unittest.html) package turns out to be cumbersome when we are working with [PyTorch](http://pytorch.org/) and need to write assertions that include tensors, parameters, and so forth.
 The main reason for this is that PyTorch tensors are compared element-wise by default, which is why assertions provided by the class [`unittest.TestCase`](https://docs.python.org/3/library/unittest.html#unittest.TestCase) do not work